-You may give or receive a gift with a clear legitimate business purpose (consistent with local social or business customs) of a nominal value not exceeding CA\$500 in total for all department representatives (other than to or from a "government official"), if received in a sporadic manner.
+You may give or receive a gift with a clear legitimate business purpose (consistent with local social or business customs) of a nominal value not exceeding CA\$500 (other than to or from a "government official"), if received in a sporadic manner.

-All gifts exceeding CA\$500 in total for all department representatives, offered or received to and from third parties must be approved in writing by your manager and the full amount of the gift and the identity of the recipient must be clearly and accurately recorded in the Company's books and records.
+All gifts exceeding CA\$500 offered or received to and from third parties must be approved in writing by your supervisor and the full amount of the gift and the identity of the recipient must be clearly and accurately recorded in the Company's books and records.